 A woman Chlamydia patient will feel nauseated, coupled with pains in the lower abdomen section.
 The vagina will begin to smell nasty, and unusual, milky vaginal discharge that seems like mucus will also show up.
 Pain when urinating and intercourse will also take place.
 She will have abnormal menstrual intervals.

-People who had oral sex with another infected individual will definitely have sore throat or other kinds of throat infection.
+People who had oral sex with another infected individual will definitely have a sore throat or other kinds of throat infection.

 If not dealt with right away, the symptoms will end up being severe complications like pelvic inflammatory disease or PID, miscarriage, cervicitis, ectopic pregnancy, infertility, and salpingitis.